jschrier/blog/_posts/2023-12-05-Visiting-New-York.md

 - [Jazz Gallery](https://jazzgallery.org) *Flatiron/NOMAD*--especially if you like to hear avant garde stuff.
 They don't sell alcohol, but you can donate money for some wine or beer.
 Tickets reasonably priced.
 - [Nublu](http://nublu.net) *lower east side* or rather *louisaida*.
 Lots of different things, but I have fond memories of listening to Georgian jazz there.
 - [Tomi Jazz](http://www.tomijazz.com/)---*midtown east*; japanese restaurant with jazz; I haven't been there since the 'Rona, because it is too crowded.
 Make of that what you will.
 - [Cellar Dog](http://cellar.dog/)--*west village*; around the block from Smalls/Mezznote, and down the street from Village Vanguard.
 Not strictly a music club...it's a bar with games(!) but they also have a live jazz band.
-Cheap cover ($10?), beers are affordable, and you can bring food in, play some chess, pool, or ping pong and listen to some jazz.
+Cheap cover ($5-10), beers are affordable, and you can bring food in, play some chess, pool, or ping pong and listen to some jazz.
 The house bands are pretty decent.
-- [Jazz Vespers at St. Peter's Church](https://www.saintpeters.org/jazz): 5pm on Sunday evenings.
+- [Jazz Vespers at St. Peter's Church](https://www.saintpeters.org/jazz): 5pm on Sunday evenings in Midtown.
+- [Hot Club](https://hotclubny.org); historic (1910-1950s) shellac jazz records, played M 7:30-10:30 in the Flatiron district (with sporadic other events).
+BYOB.
+Read the [NYTimes article Oct 2025](https://www.nytimes.com/2025/10/29/arts/music/hot-club-of-new-york-jazz-78s.html)

 Find out what is playing:
 - [Daily live jazz listings](http://jazz-nyc.com): no frills, but you can find out what's happening and where